Khojasteh/print-preview/Docs/TPrintPreview.md

   - allows inserting, replacing, editing, deleting, and reordering of pages freely at any time
   - can save pages as PDF document by using [Synopse PDF Engine](https://github.com/synopse/SynPDF) or [dsPDF Library](https://torry.net/authorsmore.php?id=2851)
   - can save pages as multi-frame TIFF image.
-  - has a complete set of events
+  - has a complete set of properties and events

 See:
   - [Properties](TPrintPreview.Properties.md)